 Jams = cooked fruits + sugar (sometimes some added pectin but I use the pectin from the lemon rinds) + other optional flavorings.

 What did I do differently ?
 I used APRICOT ALMONDS which are those little things inside the kernels (which is actually the pit and usually discarded) but if you crack it open, SURPRISE !
-When fresh, the almond tastes bitter like a bitter almond (yeah, just backwards) and no it’s not toxic unless you consume kilograms.
+When fresh, the almond tastes bitter like a bitter almond (yeah, just backwards) and no it’s not toxic unless you consume kilograms (but some prefer to avoid them).
 In addition, I grill/roast them in the oven, which removes their bitterness and when added to the cooked jam, adds a new texture and taste … see how easy that is ?
 No waste (or almost none).

 Enjoy . . . whether you make some yourself following this recipe or if go to the sale to buy one of mine (I made 12 small jars and I’ll drop them off next week before flying to Montreal).
 By the way, I also put together some pretty yet sober country-style packaging to make it all “sugar & spice and all that’s nice” . . . :)